QuTech-Delft/OpenQL/docs/platform_ccl.rst

 ``qubits`` refer to the list of qubit operands.

-``matrix`` field specifies the process matrix representing this instruction.
+``matrix`` specifies the process matrix representing this instruction.
-If optimization is enabled, this matrix will be used by optimizer to fuse operations together, as discussed in :ref:'optimization'.
+If optimization is enabled, this matrix will be used by the optimizer to fuse operations together, as discussed in :ref:'optimization'.
 This can be left un-specified if optimization is disabled.

-``disable_optimization`` field is used to enable/disable optimization of this instruction.
+``disable_optimization`` is used to enable/disable optimization of this instruction.
 Setting ``disable_optimization`` to ``true`` will mean that this instruction cannot be compiled away during optimization.